BGCG/project1/README.md

 The [video](https://www.youtube.com/watch?v=JtR2XKFj9tQ) by Cem Eygi Media was helpful in troubleshooting the image positioning on the eat and drink page as discussed in the testing section.

-For the navigation bar troubleshooting where I fixed the position of the nav bar eventually so it would 'fly around' on smaller screens I took inpiration from the following [stack overflow post](https://stackoverflow.com/questions/14390979/how-do-i-keep-a-nav-bar-at-the-top-of-the-page#:~:text=Use%20position%20absolute%20and%20set,the%20top%20of%20the%20browser).
-I am incredibly grateful to those who contributed to this post as this was an ongoing issue!
+For the navigation bar troubleshooting where I fixed the position of the nav bar eventually so it wouldn't 'fly around' on smaller screens I took inpiration from the reply from DINA TAKLIT in the following [stack overflow post](https://stackoverflow.com/questions/14390979/how-do-i-keep-a-nav-bar-at-the-top-of-the-page#:~:text=Use%20position%20absolute%20and%20set,the%20top%20of%20the%20browser).

 ### **Media** ###